wilsonify/wilsonify.github.io/content/recipes/MULLED SPIKED CIDER124.md

 # modifications

 Just grab what looks legit.
 We like unfiltered apple juice, which is usually labeled “cider” depending on where you’re at.
-Don’t grab hard apple cider though, that shit is way different.
+Don’t grab hard apple cider though, that    is way different.
- Allspice is not a suicide-style blend of spices; it's a berry with a confusing-as-fuck name.
+ Allspice is not a suicide-style blend of spices; it's a berry with a confusing-as-  name.
 It is in a lot of Caribbean food and should be right next to the rest of the spices in the store.
  Driving the sleigh tonight?
 You can leave this out.